Temporomandibular Disorders (TMD)

 Medicine or pain relievers

 Behavior changes (to reduce or stop teeth clenching)

 An orthopedic appliance or mouthguard worn in the mouth (to reduce teeth grinding)

-Diet changes (to rest the jaw muscles)
+Diet changes, such as eating soft foods (to rest the jaw muscles)

 Ice and hot packs